menu

 Demographics

-The education level of Tryon citizens is a little higher than the average for US cities and towns: 23.91% of adults in Tryon have at least a bachelor's degree.
+The percentage of people in Tryon who are college-educated is somewhat higher than the average US community of 21.84%: 25.53% of adults in Tryon have at least a bachelor's degree.

 The people who call Tryon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tryon residents report their race to be White.
-Important ancestries of people in Tryon include German, Irish, Swedish, Czech, and Scottish.
+Important ancestries of people in Tryon include German, Irish, English, Swedish, and Czech.

 The most common language spoken in Tryon is English.
 Other important languages spoken here include Spanish and African languages.